bredmond1019/claude-commands/tasks/tasks-execute.md

 ## Notes

 - Tasks are executed in order, respecting dependencies
+- All Tasks should be run using the TaskTool.
 - Parent tasks are marked complete only after all subtasks finish
 - Files are saved after each task to preserve progress
 - Context monitoring helps prevent mid-task interruptions